With the new year around the corner, business owners are considering new ways to add…

 - Lack of Product-Market Fit – Without customers’ insights and validation, you may end up with a product that doesn’t fit the market’s needs.
 This lack of product-market fit can result in poor sales, limited adoption, and ultimately, the failure of the product in the market.

-- Negative Brand Perception – A product that doesn’t meet customer expectations can negative impact brand perception.
+- Negative Brand Perception – A product that doesn’t meet customer expectations can negatively impact brand perception.
 Further, negative word-of-mouth and reviews can impact the brand’s credibility and future product launches.

 Mistake 6) Wrong Stack